FLev-Dev/Object_processing_engine/README.md

 Each object must be on its own line.
 The line must contain data separated by spaces: the name of the object, its x and y coordinates, the type of object, and the time it was created in the format of a time_t value.
 **For example** you can create an object in program and save it to a file.

 ***NOTE:*** At startup, the program looks for a file named "data.txt" in the "build" directory and downloads it if it exists.
 The file's name can be customized in the     File_Manager class by setting the default_file variable.
+And also, this name change(until the next launch) occurs after loading a file from the UI menu of the program.